 In the morning transfer to Swami Narayan Temple in Kalupur to start the heritage walk in the walled city of Ahmedabad.
 The walk will be really interesting going through the old quarters of the walled city ending at Jami mosque.

-After the walk drive further to Poshina stopping en-route to visit Adalaj Step well built in 1498 in Solanki architectural style, it is a five storied structure and quite magnificent.
-In ancient India, the wealthy traders and royal families used to make the step wells for the people so that they can relax here during their long journeys and get the drinking water.
+After the walk drives further to Poshina stopping en-route to visit Adalaj Step well built-in 1498 in Solanki architectural style, it is a five-storied structure and quite magnificent.
+In ancient India, the wealthy traders and royal families used to make the step-wells for the people so that they can relax here during their long journeys and get the drinking water.
 By the evening, arrive at Poshina and check in to the heritage hotel Darbargarh.

 Before breakfast, visit the main street of Poshina in front of the hotel to see the Garcia girls carrying the woods from the jungle to sell them into the market.